BabylonJS/Documentation/content/How_To/WebXR/WebXR_Features_Manager.md

 Enabling a feature means that the feature is ready to be used in a working session.
 When a feature is enabled, it is ready to be attached, which technically means - influence the scene actively.

-As an example, **enabling** the teleportation feature will register the "on controller added/removed" observer.**Attaching** it will register all observers required for each controller to work properly.**Detaching** it will remove this observers, and **disabling** it will make sure the meshes are invisible and the onControllerAdded (and Removed) observer will be removed.**Disposing** the feature will release everything, including all associated meshes.
+As an example, **enabling** the teleportation feature will register the `onControllerAdded` and `onControllerRemoved` observers. **Attaching** this feature will register all observers required for each controller to work properly, while **detaching** it will remove such observers.
+Furthermore, **disabling** the teleportation feature will make sure that the meshes are invisible and the `onControllerAdded` and `onControllerRemoved` observers will be removed.
+Finally, **disposing** of the feature will release everything, including all associated meshes.

 To enable the feature use a constructed features manager's `enableFeature` function with the name and version you wish to load: